tharun-se95/botchat/README.md

 ### **Basic Chat**

 1. **Start a Conversation**: Type your message in the input field and press Enter
-2. **AI Responses**: The application will send your message to OpenAI and display the AI's response
+2. **AI Responses**: The application will send your message to the selected model and display the AI's response
 3. **Chat History**: Your conversation history is automatically saved and will persist between sessions
+4. **Switch Models**: Use the dropdown at the top to switch between OpenAI and Together.ai models at any time

 ### **Advanced Features**